ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

       myCounter++;
     }

-Also, the { } brackets are only needed if you are using more than one command inside them.
+Also, the { } braces are only needed if you are using more than one command inside them.
 Since we have only one command, the "my_counter++;" line, we can remove the { } completely and just be left
 with: